Ablativo/Documents/3rd_delivery.md

 * **3rd Delivery**: we switched all the infrastructure from Google Cloud Platform to Amazon Web Service, then we focused our development on the features specified in the previous delivery:
   - Dashboard for curators
   - Mentor logic
-  - real hardware sensors implementation
+  - Real hardware sensors implementation
-  - smartphone sensors
+  - Smartphone sensors
-  - finite-state automaton to transform the chat in a chatbot
+  - Finite-state automaton to transform the chat in a chatbot
-  - retrieve information about user activity
-  - convert these data into musical notes and finally generate the melody with a Recurrent Neural Network
+  - Retrieve information about user activity and convert these data into musical notes to finally generate the melody with a Recurrent Neural Network

 * **Future work**:
   - Chatbot implemented with an artificial intelligence, such as [Amazon Lex](https://aws.amazon.com/it/lex/)